MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-faqs-google.md

 Answer:  No.  We automatically suppress all emails to users so they are not bombarded with excessive notifications about the data they now have access to.</br>

 **Question:**  What can Migration Manager not migrate from Google?
-Answer: Google does not allow us to export Drawings, Forms, Sites, and Maps from Drive.
+Answer: Google does not allow us to export drawings, forms, sites, and maps from Google Drive.